-In that spirit, SÉO and l'Association des francophones du Nord-Ouest de l'Ontario (AFNOO) have set up Matchmaker and Matchmaker-like services.
+In that spirit, SÉO and l'Association des francophones du Nord-Ouest de l'Ontario (AFNOO) wish to set up Matchmaker and Matchmaker-like services.
+At this time, neither SÉO nor AFNOO has had confirmed funding to support temporary residents and other statuses.
+That is why AFNOO has submitted an application to FedNor.
 As well, the Thunder Bay Community Economic Development Commission has created a job developer position for the Rural and Northern Immigration Pilot that has similarities to the Matchmaker duties previously carried out.